-Notification of status will be advised in June 2022.
-All presenters must register for the conference before 30 June 2022 (early bird deadline).
+Notification of status will be advised in June 2024.
+All presenters must be registered by the end of June 2024.
+The early bird registration rate will be honoured for submitters.
 It will be assumed that any presenter not registered by this date has withdrawn from the program and their abstract will be removed from all sessions and documentation.